-REQUEST: To address these alarming facts, Wisconsin's long-term care provider community is asking the Governor and Legislature to invest \$40.4 million GPR in the 2017-19 biennial budget to increase the direct care and services portion of the "capitation rate" payment arrangement for Family Care managed care organizations (MCO) in order to allocate dollars directly to providers.
-This portion of the MCOs' monthly capitation rate would be increased by approximately \$65 per enrollee and would require MCOs to increase reimbursement payments for each provider type (e.g., CBRFs, RCACs, AFHs) by, on average, 2.5% in each year of the 2017-19 biennium.
+REQUEST: To address these alarming facts, Wisconsin's long-term care provider community is asking the Legislature to invest \$40.4 million GPR in the 2017-19 biennial budget to increase the direct care and services portion of the "capitation rate" payment arrangement for Family Care managed care organizations (MCO) upon approval by the Centers for Medicare and Medicaid Services (CMS) in order to allocate dollars directly to providers.
+This portion of the MCO's monthly capitation rate would be increased by approximately \$65 per enrollee and would require MCOs to increase reimbursement payments for each provider type (e.g., CBRFs, RCACs, AFHs, SNFs) by, on average, 2.5% in each year of the 2017-19 biennium.
+This investment should not be funded by reallocating dollars that would otherwise be available to Medicaid LTC providers.

-According to the Department of Health Services, the Family Care program reduces the approximate Medicaid expenditure from \$3,900 per member, per month to serve an individual under the Legacy waivers to \$3,340 under Family Care - a reduction of \$550 per member, per month.4.
-While the expansion of Family
+While the expansion of Family Care has led to an average reduction in individual costs, assisted living providers report experiencing reimbursement decreases during initial expansion and stagnant reimbursement thereafter.
+According to the Department of Health Services, the Family Care program reduces the approximate Medicaid expenditure from \$3,900 per member, per month to serve an individual under the Legacy waivers to \$3,340 under Family Care - a reduction of \$550 per member, per month.4